Menu

 2. Where We're Headed (2036)

-What complicates matters further is geography.
-While some states project surpluses, those numbers are misleading.
-Many include urban centers with excess supply, while rural and underserved regions remain functionally short-staffed.
-The story isn't just about how many nurses are available—it's about where they are, and whether they're equipped to deliver care.
+What complicates the situation further is geography.
+While some states appear to have surpluses, these numbers can be misleading.
+Many include urban centers with excess supply, while rural and underserved regions remain critically short-staffed.
+The story is not just about how many nurses are available, but where they are and whether they are equipped to deliver care.
+The chart below highlights projected nursing shortages across U.S. states by 2036, ranking states by severity and estimating the market opportunity tied to closing the gap through education, placement, and retention.

 Nursing Shortage by State - 2036 Projections